 - 1kg lamb knuckles or leg of lamb cubes

-- 4 – 5 medium potatoes, peeled and cut into quarters
+- 4 Potatoes, peeled and cut into quarters

 - 30 ml Worcestershire sauce